karunyakathir77/Analyzing_the_Role_of_NPAs_and_their_Impact_on_Financial_Health/README.md

 * Continue strengthening credit risk management by adopting AI-driven predictive analytics to identify potential loan defaults earlier.
 * Optimize cost efficiency by further automating operational processes and reducing manual intervention in routine banking activities.
 ## Overall Outcomes
 The analysis shows that NPAs significantly impact SBI’s profitability, credit growth, and financial stability.
 Despite improvements in asset quality and provisioning, rising NPAs still pose risks.
-Correlation and regression confirm a strong negative effect on earnings, highlighting the need for proactive risk management.
-While SBI performs well under the CAMEL framework, continued focus on credit monitoring, recovery efficiency, and income diversification is essential for sustained growth and resilience.
+With continued focus on credit monitoring, recovery efficiency, and income diversification is essential for sustained growth and resilience.